emporix/demo-data-importer/README.md

 As a referral example, the following google sheet tab (Prices) can be used: https://docs.google.com/spreadsheets/d/1EIvwUbtks9uKCl6tTcEFtHa8zzq5K04wehz3-E-CTNI/edit?usp=sharing

+### NOTE
-## NOTE!
-All the google sheets tabs (Products, Categories & Prices) have to be exported into csv file in order to run the import!
+* All the google sheets tabs (Products, Categories & Prices) have to be exported into csv file in order to run the import!

-## Another small example product (Basic, Variant and Bundle) google sheet import file: https://docs.google.com/spreadsheets/d/1bqFZerL5Nfy49vzjumekmWUWDWoSaJgruE5iGaUtzZY/edit?usp=sharing
+* Another small example product (Basic, Variant and Bundle) google sheet import file: https://docs.google.com/spreadsheets/d/1bqFZerL5Nfy49vzjumekmWUWDWoSaJgruE5iGaUtzZY/edit?usp=sharing
+* The script doesn't support yet the product catalog updates.
+Please use clean.py and re-import the catalog

 ### Configuration (mapping) file
-As a reference have a look at `powerzone/powerzone_mapping.json`.
+* As a reference have a look at `powerzone/powerzone_mapping.json`.

-Note: You need to replace with the Catalog ID where all the Top categories will be attached to:
-"catalog" : "<The catalog ID needs to exist>",
-To get the catalog ID, click on this URL and then on the catalog: https://stage-admin-v2.emporix.io/apps/management/catalogs/
+* You need to replace with the Catalog ID where all the Top categories will be attached to: "catalog" : "<The catalog ID needs to exist>".
+To get the catalog ID, click on this URL and then on the catalog: https://dashboard.emporix.io/apps/management/catalogs/

+### Mapping:
 The configuration has 5 main parts (products, images, categories, prices and availabilities).
 Empty template of the mapping has the following structure:
 ```json
 {
   "products": {